Every destination has traditions that make the experience one that takes us out of the ordinary and into the culture and history of faraway places.

-Those who haven’t crossed the equator are called “Polliwogs,” (originally “griffins”); after their initiation become “Shellbacks,” and are officially welcomed into The House of Neptune.
+Those who haven’t crossed the equator are called “Polliwogs,” (originally “griffins”); after their initiation, they become “Shellbacks,” and are officially welcomed into The House of Neptune.
 Here are some of the players in the observance.

 King Neptune acts as master of ceremonies and preceding judge, assisted by Dave Jones.
 His court included a queen and other royal figures, animals, demons, and a jury.

 Later versions would include King Rex, a royal doctor, scribe, and six barbers; two devils, half a dozen bears, and a slew of policemen.

 During Darwin’s time, the ritual was a hazing of sorts.
 Griffins were forced to endure being baptized in the ocean, shaving, and all sorts of unpleasant ordeals undertaken by experienced shipmates to test the mettle of the new recruits.
 Darwin’s ceremony took place on February 17, 1832, aboard The Beagle, the young naturalist was 23 years old.
 He wrote in his diaries of the experience, stating: